SunSat/fooddelivery/Readme.md

     cd <project_baseDirectory>/finaljar
     java -jar orchestrator.jar
+        //orchestrator start in Port 8080

     java -jar foodmgmt.jar
+        //orchestrator start in Port 8082

     java -jar ordermgnt.jar
+        //orchestrator start in Port 8083

     java -jar usermgnt.jar
+        //orchestrator start in Port 8081

 #Setp 4 : Download postmand collection and load.
 All the required data will be prepopulated already.
     Execute Get/GetAll operation in Postman to check all the api's working as expected.

 #Step 5 : The actual flow is this.